YouHaveTrouble/minecraft-optimization/README.md

 ---

 # Java startup flags
-[Vanilla minecraft and minecraft server software in version 1.17 requires Java 16 or higher](https://papermc.io/forums/t/java-16-mc-1-17-and-paper/5615).
+[Vanilla Minecraft and Minecraft server software in version 1.17 requires Java 16 or higher](https://papermc.io/forums/t/java-16-mc-1-17-and-paper/5615).
 Oracle has changed their licensing, and there is no longer a compelling reason to get your java from them.
-Recommended vendors are [Amazon Corretto](https://aws.amazon.com/corretto/) and [AdoptOpenJDK](https://adoptopenjdk.net).
+Recommended vendors are [Amazon Corretto](https://aws.amazon.com/corretto/) and [Adoptium](https://adoptium.net/).
 Alternative JVM implementations such as OpenJ9 or GraalVM can work, however they are not supported by paper and have been known to cause issues, therefore they are not currently recommended.

 Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
-You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
+You can find startup flags optimized for Minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
 Keep in mind that this recommendation will not work on alternative jvm implementations.

-# Linux cpu scaling
+# Linux CPU scaling
 Some hosts might ship machines running in "PowerSave" mode.
 This can result in nearly 25% lower clock speeds and thus vastly lower single threaded performance.
-This can lead to severly worse performance than setting the cpu scaling to performance mode.
+This can lead to severly worse performance than setting the CPU scaling to performance mode.
 Please note that this might be unavailable for VPS.

-For Debian / ubuntu
+For Debian / Ubuntu

-`cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Shows the cpus performance profile.
+`cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Shows the CPU's performance profile.

 `echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Sets profile to performance.